 Query: Hello doctor, My daughter was a late walker.
 She started to walk when she was 18 months old.
 Now, at 20 months, it feels like she is still very unsteady and her gait is weird.
 I have attached a link to a video of how she walks.
 Please see it.
 Is there a real reason to be concerned or is it normal af...
 Read Full »

 Answer: Hello, Welcome to icliniq.com.
 After seeing the video (attachment removed to protect patient identity), it appears that she walks with an ataxic gait.
 There may also be some component of spasticity (stiffness in her lower limbs).
-It looks a little abnormal because she is tripping and falling.
-This c...
+It looks a little abnormal because she is tripping and fall...
 Read Full »

 Query: Hi doctor, My son is a month away from three years old.
 Approximately three months ago, he started to lose the ability to walk.
 He is not able to stand up by making a tripod position.
 His balance is extremely unstable, and his grip in his hands has diminished that he cannot hold a crayon.
 When he do...
 Read Full »